SergeyPetrachkov/PracticalSwiftConcurrencyArticle/README.md

 1) Is it an actor?
 If yes, then it's sendable by default.
 The nature of actors is that they are deadlock-free, datarace-safe.
 If it's not an actor, then we go further.
 2) Is it a value type?
 (Struct or enum)?
 Value types are sendable, but sometimes you need to add the `: Sendable` explicitly, for example if you're dealing with modular apps and you have public structs defined in one module and you want to use them from another module.
 [More cases here](https://developer.apple.com/documentation/swift/sendable#Sendable-Structures-and-Enumerations)
 3) Is it a class?
 To satisfy the sendability requirements, the class must be final, contain no mutable shared state, contain only sendable properties, have no superclass (or only NSObject).
 There's one more way: if the class is isolated to the main actor.
 These classes can have stored properties that are mutable and nonsendable, because MainActor will take case of the thread-safety (we'll talk about it later).
 [More here](https://developer.apple.com/documentation/swift/sendable#Sendable-Classes)
+4) None of the above?
+Well, mate, no. It's not Sendable.

+But what if you know that the class is thread-safe and you need the compiler to shut up?
+Then you can use `@unchecked Sendable`.
+You can put it to your class and it will be excluded from further checks.
+When can we use the unchecked sendable? **Ideally**, only when we are certain that the class is data-race free and we've achieved that via Locks or DispatchQueues or Atomics or any other way.
+But sometimes we may use it in tests, when generating mocks for our interfaces.
+Most of the times we don't really need thread safe mocks, do we?
+(Unless we test multithreaded code).

+When does Apple use unchecked Sendable?

+You can check out [my article](https://medium.com/@petrachkovsergey/mutex-in-swift-lang-8d241db2e543) about Mutex<T> in Swift language.
+TL;DR it's a wrapper over os_unfair_lock (for iOS and macOS) and the wrapper is marked as unchecked Sendable :)

+But anyway, if we want to use Swift Concurrency, we can't skip the concept of sendability.
+Mostly because it's a building brick of the concept of Isolation.

+#### Isolation

 For now, let's find an entry point to the Concurrency for our iOS projects.